rcaspergit/pi_projects/docs/reports/Older_Memory_tech.md

 Figure 7

 Prior to dumping the EPROM both the python code and the wiring of the harness needs to be verified.
-For the address and data pins the connections between the address array positions that map to specific GPIO\_pins must be connected to the correct address pins.
+For the address and data pins the connections between the address array positions that map to specific GPIO_pins must be connected to the correct address pins.
 To verify this, the array is stepped through and enabling each address pin in the address sequence from A0 to A14.
 At each step the most recently enabled address pin is connected to a test diode, the blue diode in the above picture to ensure the correct pin active and no other pins are illuminated.

 Using the same process the data packing can be verified.
 In this case rather than looping through all memory locations, several locations with different data values are selected.
-The data values can be read off the red LED&#39;s which indicate the data bits.
+The data values can be read off the red LED's which indicate the data bits.
 The python code then takes the same string of zero and ones and packs them into the output word.
 The output word is then verified against the LED values.

 ## Dumping the EPROM <a name="Dumping_Prom"></a>:

-For dumping the EPROM the code section to test out the harness can be commented out and the main loop is set to run through (0 -\&gt; 2^15-1) memory locations.
-For the read, the LED&#39;s were left connected to monitor the data flow.
+For dumping the EPROM the code section to test out the harness can be commented out and the main loop is set to run through (0 -2^15-1) memory locations.
+For the read, the LED's were left connected to monitor the data flow.
 Below is a dump of the first few pages of the M27C256B chip.

 ![](RackMultipart20220306-4-1h7bbh1_html_aa499d64b6b59c1d.png)